mgn39/TurtleBot2/Kaleb/Week 5.md

 # Set default shell to bash
 CMD ["/bin/bash"]
 ```
-- To build the Dockerfile container, navigate to it in the terminal and run `docker build -n ros-noetic-desktop-arm64 .`
+- To build the Dockerfile container, navigate to it in the terminal and run `docker build -t ros-noetic-desktop-arm64 .`
 - To run the container, run `docker run -it ros-noetic-desktop-arm64`, then I lost braincells for 3 hours!
 - **ISSUE:** Keyboard Teleop file works, but pressing buttons don't make the Turtlebot move, odd...
 - For later: https://wiki.ros.org/docker/Tutorials/GUI